Skip to content

 6. Click Connect to authenticate

-7. If credentials match a synchronized PMS record, guest receives Internet access per configured profile
+7. If credentials match a synchronized PMS record, guest receives HSIA access per configured profile

-Expected Result: Guest is granted Internet access according to the assigned access profile.
-Guest can browse normally and is subject to bandwidth/session limits defined in the profile.
+Expected Result: Guest is granted HSIA internet access according to the assigned access profile.
+Guest can browse normally and is subject to bandwidth/session limits and access policies defined in the profile.

 Troubleshooting

-PMS Connection Test Fails PMS server unreachable, wrong IP/port, network firewall blocking traffic Verify PMS IP address and port are correct.
-Test connectivity from HSG CLI using ping <pms-ip>.
+PMS Connection Test Fails PMS server unreachable, wrong IP/port, network firewall blocking, or PMS FIAS module offline Verify PMS IP address and port are correct.
+Test HSG → PMS connectivity using ping <pms-ip>.
 Check network firewall allows traffic on configured port.
-Confirm PMS FIAS module is running.
+Verify Opera FIAS module is running in PMS.

-GO/ACK Messages Missing PMS and HSG communication broken or sync disabled Verify PMS is configured with correct HSG IP and port.
+GO/ACK Messages Missing from Logs PMS→HSG communication broken, firewall blocking, or PMS not configured correctly Verify PMS has correct HSG IP address and port.
 Check HSG firewall allows inbound PMS traffic.
-Confirm PMS FIAS module is enabled.
-Review PMS logs for outbound connection errors.
+Confirm PMS FIAS module is enabled and configured.
+Review PMS logs for FIAS outbound connection errors.

-Bandwidth Limits Not Applied Wrong profile assigned or profile missing bandwidth settings Verify selected profile exists and has bandwidth limits configured.
-Check guest account in HSG shows correct profile.
+Bandwidth Limits Not Applied Wrong profile assigned to guest, or profile missing bandwidth limits In HSG, verify guest account is assigned to correct profile.
+In mfusion, verify profile has bandwidth limits configured.
 Restart hotspot service: security hotspot <lanif> stop; start.

 Best Practices